Sit correctly at your desk… It’s important!

 No matter how good your posture is, sitting on a chair is not a natural position for our body.
-Therefore, for good back health it is crucial to move.
-Adjust your posture slightly, get up, stretch, walk the stairs instead of taking the elevator, maybe even do a small (5-10 minute) workout routine that you follow several times a day.
+Therefore, for good back health, it is crucial to move.
+Adjust your posture slightly, get up, stretch, walk the stairs instead of taking the elevator, and maybe even do a small (5-10 minute) workout routine that you follow several times a day.
 Even just getting up to get a cup of coffee or having a chat with your colleague can greatly improve your back health.

 Every time you sit down, every time you begin a new task, remind yourself to sit up.
 Straighten your spine and get new energy for your next task through correct sitting posture!

 Apart from picking out the right office furniture, BHIVE Workspace is also set to be both inspiring and encouraging, for work and other aspects of a member’s life.
 We provide a dedicated games area to leave members refreshed after their breaks.
-We have a strong fitness focus to reflect as a good work-life balance for our members.
-We have a regular running group and plan on adding evening classes of cross-fit and power yoga to that program.
+We have a strong fitness focus to reflect a good work-life balance for our members.
+Additionally, we have a regular running group and plan on adding evening classes of cross-fit and power yoga to that program.